MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[action]
 >
-Create a file (in a new `views/rooms` folder) called `views/rooms/new.hbs` and paste in the following code, which will render a web form for creating a new room:
+Create a file (in a new `views/rooms` folder) called `views/rooms/new.hbs` and add in the following code, which will render a web form for creating a new room:
 >
 ```HTML
 <div>